Frequently asked questions about HIRO

 Purple Line (Total Aggregate HIRO Reading): This purple line reflects the total hedging pressure.
 If the purple line is upward sloping (positive), then it reflects the impact of traders buying calls and selling puts.
 If the purple line is downward sloping (negative), then it reflects the impact of traders are selling calls and/or buying puts.

-Put (Blue Line) – The HIRO reading for put options only.
+Blue Line (Puts Only) – The HIRO reading for put options only.
 If it is positive, that reflects the impact of traders selling puts.
 If it is negative, that reflects the impact of traders buying puts.

-Call (Orange Line) – The cumulative HIRO reading for call options only.
+Orange Line (Calls Only) – The cumulative HIRO reading for call options only.
 If it is positive, that reflects the impact of traders buying calls.
 If it is negative, it reflects the impact of dealers selling calls.

 For additional questions and helpful articles about the HIRO Indicator, feel free to check out the SpotGamma Support Center for more information.